-This is another classic cookie that’s easy to make and probably won’t last long in the house.
+This is another delicious and classic cookie that’s simple to make and probably won’t last long in the house.
 If you’re not a fan of raisins, you can substitute them with chocolate chips.

 STEP ONE – Preparations

 - Preheat the oven to 350°F with 2 oven racks in the middle.